-In February, the U.K.-based Ellen MacArthur Foundation (EMF) announced the launch of a U.S. network to run in parallel with the Foundation’s successful international Circular Economy 100 (CE100) programme.
+In February, UK-based Ellen MacArthur Foundation (EMF) announced the launch of a US network to run in parallel with the Foundation’s successful international Circular Economy 100 (CE100) programme.
 Today, the CE100 USA network of business leaders, academics, innovators, policymakers and city authorities who aim to develop and act on circular economy opportunities held their launch workshop in San Francisco.

 Alongside the launch workshop, the organization announced that Wal-Mart Stores Inc. is joining both the international CE100 network and the CE100 USA ‘satellite network’ as a new member.
 The senior vice president of sustainability at Walmart, Laura Phillips, said that the company hopes to better engage suppliers and customers in circular practices through its participation in the networks.